clk-project/clk/README.md

 * This is very related to *click*.
 Why not just use *click*?

 Click is very powerful when you need to create a command line tool.
-Yet, when we needed to create command line applications, we often wanted to reinvent the wheel by adding stuff like:
+Yet, when we needed to create command line applications, we often wanted to reinvent the wheel by adding the same cool features.
+See below.

 # What features?